 The per capita income in Medina in 2018 was $33,846, which is upper middle income relative to Ohio and the nation.
 This equates to an annual income of $135,384 for a family of four.
 However, Medina contains both very wealthy and poor people as well.

 The people who call Medina home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Medina residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Medina include Irish, Italian, English, and Polish.
+Important ancestries of people in Medina include German, Irish, English, Italian, and Polish.

 The most common language spoken in Medina is English.
 Other important languages spoken here include Spanish and Other Asian languages.